phaethonp/PropertyDevelopment/README.md

 **Sweat Equity Share:** Recognizing the efforts and risks involved, the GP will retain 20% of the apartments as sweat equity, ensuring our interests are aligned with the project's long-term success.

 ### Offering Memorandum:
 The Private Placement Memorandum (PPM) outlines the fund's strategy, terms, risks, and other pertinent details.
-It serves as the primary document for potential investors.
+Interested parties can access the PPM via a dedicated link on our website.

 ### Pre-Closing Capital Commitments:
-Capital Call: The General Partner (GP), will issue a "capital call" for a portion of the committed capital.
-This is to cover preliminary expenses like market analysis, due diligence, and other pre-investment activities.
+The General Partner (GP) will issue a "capital call" for a portion of the committed capital.
+Capital calls are expected to occur semi-annually, with an average amount equivalent to 17% of the committed capital.

 ### Expense Allocation:
-**Organizational Expenses:** These are costs associated with setting up the fund, such as legal fees, regulatory filings, and initial marketing.
-Typically, the fund covers these expenses, but there's often a cap or limit set in the PPM.
+* Organizational Expenses: These are costs associated with setting up the fund.
+Expected to be within 2-3% of the total fund size.

-**Due Diligence and Pre-Investment Expenses:** Costs related to market analysis, site visits, initial due diligence, and other pre-investment activities are also typically borne by the fund.
-However, it's essential to specify in the fund's documents which expenses will be covered.
+* Due Diligence and Pre-Investment Expenses: Costs related to market analysis, site visits, and initial due diligence.
+Estimated to be around 1-2% of the total fund size.

 ### Management Fee & Expense Reimbursement:
-**Management Fee:** The GP usually charges an annual management fee, often a percentage of the committed or invested capital.
-This fee compensates the GP for managing the fund and can be used to cover some of the operational expenses.
+Management Fee: The GP usually charges an annual management fee.
+This fee is set at 2% of the committed or invested capital.
+Expense Reimbursement: Some specific expenses might be directly reimbursed by the fund.
+Terms of such reimbursements are detailed in the fund's official documents.

 **Expense Reimbursement:** Some specific expenses, especially those incurred during the pre-investment phase, might be directly reimbursed by the fund rather than being covered by the management fee.
 The terms of such reimbursements should be clearly outlined in the fund's documents.